Hi, going to get a little technical on you this week…

 You can clearly see that up-strums ONLY happen on the off-beats.
 This is the unavoidable result of strumming down ON the beat.
 But it’s a happy and very convenient result – we need to return our strumming arm to a position ready to play the next beat, so why not strum an off-beat in the process.

-From beat to rhythm
+From the beat to the rhythm

 By now the basic point should be obvious; strumming down on each beat ensures that your arm keeps moving in time to the music.
 The pulse is now flowing nicely, and turning that beat into a rhythm is the next step.